foodifai-recipes/Foodifai/README.md

-# If you're interested in using this repo for the Clarifai API, look for the javascript-starter repo and go to http://developer.clarifai.com to register and get your API key.
+## If you're interested in using this repo for the Clarifai API, look for the javascript-starter repo and go to [Clarifai's developer Page](http://developer.clarifai.com) to register and get your API key.

 Now that the Clarifai details are out of the way, let's tell you a little bit more about this project.